vipulnaik/diet-exercise-health/profile-information/health-profile.md

 C-reactive protein (CRP) is an acute phase reactant that is considered a good marker of inflammation.
-Acutely high levels (generally, greater tha 3 mg/L, though often even more than 10 mg/L) are indicative of current or recent infection.
+Acutely high levels (generally, greater than 3 mg/L, though often even more than 10 mg/L) are indicative of current or recent infection.
 Moderately high levels (greater than 1 mg/L) outside of the context of infection are indicative of high levels of inflammation that predict increased atherosclerotic risk, as